Rotary converter: History

 The rotary converter was invented by Charles S. Bradley in 1888.
-A typical use for this type of AC/DC converter was for railway electrification, where utility power was supplied as alternating current but the trains were designed to work on direct current.
-Before the invention of mercury arc rectifiers and high-power semiconductor rectifiers, this conversion could only be accomplished using motor-generators or rotary converters.
+A typical use for this type of AC/DC converter was for railway electrification, where utility power was supplied as alternating current.
+Trains were designed to work on direct current, since DC traction motors could be built with speed and torque characteristics suited to propulsion use, and could be controlled for variable speed.
+The AC induction motor was not as well suited to traction use when powered from a fixed frequency supply.
+Before the invention of mercury-arc rectifiers and high-power semiconductor rectifiers, this conversion could only be accomplished using motor–generators or rotary converters.

-Rotary converters soon filled the need to combine all the competing electric power delivery systems that cropped up in the 1880s and early 1890s.
+Rotary converters soon filled the need to use all the competing electric power delivery systems that cropped up in the 1880s and early 1890s.
 These included single phase AC systems, poly-phase AC systems, low voltage incandescent lighting, high voltage arc lighting, and existing DC motors in factories and street cars.
-Most machinery and appliances at that time were operated by DC power, which was provided by rotary converter substations for residential, commercial and industrial consumption.
+Most machinery and appliances at that time were operated by DC power, which was provided at the user level by rotary converter substations for residential, commercial and industrial consumption.
 Rotary converters provided high current DC power for industrial electrochemical processes such as electroplating.
 Steel mills needed large amounts of on-site DC power for their main roll drive motors.
 Similarly, paper mills and printing presses required direct current to start and stop their motors in perfect synchronization to prevent tearing the sheet.